HF Contesting - Good Practices, Interpretations & Suggestions

 Rooting for your club members and teammates during a contest is natural and enjoyable.
 Recognizing club member calls out of a big pileup is a lot of fun, too!
 By all means, get on the bands and work your buddies.
 Just don't stop with them!
 This sort of thing becomes undesirable when you ONLY work your friends or club members.
 Don't exclude contacts with other stations.

 The only time there’s a problem with supporting your friends and club members is when actions are taken by an organization or individual to influence the competitive environment to the exclusive advantage of a participating organization or individual.
 Having a strategy session before the contest is also a good idea - it makes the contest more enjoyable for everyone and helps new operators learn the ropes.
-Just don't stray over the line into making pre-contest schedules or ONLY working your associates.
+Just don't stray over the line into making pre-contest schedules, repeatedly and/or spotting only your friends or club members, or only working your associates.
 A good way to approach this type of operating is that the activity should benefit all of the stations operating on the band or mode.
 If your plan is advantageous to only one station or to one club or team, you've probably carried things too far.

 Question 1: I'm not sure KX1ABC QSLed my information at the end of our contact.
 Is it OK for me to contact him and see if he logged me OK?